 We’ve started with the first two films in the classic Indiana Jones trilogy which were alright.
 I know this statement would get me disowned in some circles but in my defence, it really hasn’t aged very well and the lady who spends most of the second film screeching distracted me quite a bit from the plot, along with Harrison Ford’s charisma.

 With Storms Ciara, Dennis and Jorge causing chaos in the UK this February, I haven’t been overly inclined to venture outdoors unless absolutely necessary.
-Storm Dennis gave us a royal battering and decided to push (what seemed like) half of the River Irwell into our house so we spent most of our free time dealing with the aftermath of that particular shit show.
+Storm Dennis gave us a royal battering and decided to push (what seemed like) half of the River Irwell into our house so we spent most of our free time dealing with the aftermath of the flooding.

 On a lighter note, we attended a few 21st birthday parties and caught up with friends and family.
 It’s been a weird life milestone seeing my mates kids go from being toddlers to actual adult human beings.
 It’s even more surreal when I remember that my own daughters will be 21 and 18 (!) next year.